By Dr Michelle S Garnett, Clinical Psychologist, Author & Autism Consultant

 The term “alexithymia” is coming up more and more in the research literature on autism.
-You may have wondered what it is and how is it is relevant to autism?
+You may have wondered about alexithymia and austim: what it alexithymia and how is it is relevant to autism spectrum disorder?

 From my own clinical experience, I have found that, as humans, we manage our emotions best when we can both notice and label them.
 For example, noticing when we are feeling anxious gives us a chance to do something about it.
 Noticing and labelling defines the emotion as being separate from ourselves, giving us the opportunity to decide what to about it.
 If we do not notice and label anxiety, we tend not to do anything differently.
 We stay fused with a state of feeling tense and worried, which is tiring, gives rise to pessimism, and if it goes on long enough, leads to depression and insomnia.

 The implication is that two things we can do to assist people with autism who have significant difficulties with anxiety, pain (from sensory experience), addiction, eating issues, or depression, is to increase their recognition of their own feelings in their bodies (increase interoception), and to label these feelings (decrease alexithymia).

 Tips to start the process: alexithymia and autism

 - Start a mind/body practice – which means tuning in to your body whilst doing something, e.g. while walking, gardening, meditating, doing yoga, washing up, cooking, working or practising a martial art.
 Start with 3 minutes a day.
 Lasting benefits come with a daily mindfulness practise of 10 minutes.
 If you have difficulty with scheduling things, you could try doing it whenever you think of it.
 You can place strategic reminders in your various environments.